Sandeepgaddam5432/UnQCoder/README.md

 ### Adding Your API Keys

-Setting up your API keys in Bolt.DIY is straightforward:
+Setting up your API keys in UnQCoder is straightforward:

 1. Open the home page (main interface)
 2. Select your desired provider from the dropdown menu